 Our Temporary Exhibits

-The exhibit will open at 9 a.m.
-Oct.
-1. Hours are 9 a.m. to 5 p.m.
-Monday through Saturday and noon to 5 p.m.
-Sunday, with the exception of holiday hours and closings.
-Admission is included in a ticket to the Hayes Museum.
-Cost is $7.50 for adults, $6.50 for seniors, $3 for children ages 6 to 12 and free for children 5 and younger.
-HPLM members are admitted for free.
+Rotating exhibits are open 9 a.m. to 5 p.m.
+Tuesday through Saturday and noon to 5 p.m.
+Sunday with the exception of holiday hours and closings.
+Admission is included with the price of a museum ticket.
+Members are admitted for free.